2017 Southern Utah Thunderbirds volleyball team

-The 2017 Southern Utah Thunderbirds volleyball team will represent Southern Utah University in the 2017 NCAA Division I women's volleyball season.
-The Thunderbirds are led by third year head coach Craig Choate and play their home games at Centrum Arena.
-The Thunderbirds are members of the Big Sky.
+The 2017 Southern Utah Thunderbirds volleyball team represented Southern Utah University in the 2017 NCAA Division I women's volleyball season.
+The Thunderbirds were led by third year head coach Craig Choate and played their home games at Centrum Arena.
+The Thunderbirds were members of the Big Sky.

-Southern Utah comes off a season where they finished 2–14 in conference, 4–24 overall, good for sixth place in the South Division and tied for 11th overall.
+Southern Utah came off a season where they finished 2–14 in conference, 4–24 overall, good for sixth place in the South Division and tied for 11th overall.
 For 2017 the Thunderbirds were picked to finish sixth in the South, 12th overall, in the pre-season Big Sky poll.

 Season highlights

 Season highlights will be filled in as the season progresses.